A distributed ADMM-like method for resource sharing over time-varying networks

-{ {\bf Generating static undirected network:} $\cG=(\cN,\cE)$ is generated as a random small-world network.
-Given $|\cN|$ and the desired number of edges $|\cE|$, we choose $|\cN|$ edges creating a random cycle over nodes, and then the remaining $|\cE|-|\cN|$ edges are selected uniformly at random.}
+{ {\bf Generating an undirected small-world network:} Let $\cG_u=(\cN,\cE_u)$ be generated as a random small-world network.
+Given $|\cN|$ and the desired number of edges $|\cE_u|$, we choose $|\cN|$ edges creating a random cycle over nodes, and then the remaining $|\cE_u|-|\cN|$ edges are selected uniformly at random.}